Popcorn Lung and Vaping? Is there a connection?

 As a sort of a counter study, Farsalinos and his team of researchers examined 159 samples from 36 manufacturers and retailers in 7 countries.
 More than a half of the examined samples had even lower concentrations of diacetyl than defined safety limits.
 Some of them were even tested to have from 10 to 100 times lower concentrations of it compared with smoking.
 However, certain samples contained levels higher than the safety limits.

 The concerning level of diacetyl is found in large proportion mostly in sweet-flavored e-cig liquids.
 As Farsalinos points, proper measures should be taken by EC liquid manufacturers and flavoring suppliers to eliminate these hazards from the products without necessarily limiting the availability of sweet flavors.
 This is the goal for which all sides have to work towards United.
 This way, health, economy, environment, and different communities can prosper at the same time instead of disputing over which side is right and which one is wrong.
 Additionally, the presence of diacetyl in e-cigarettes was known even before the studies were published.
 Regardless, if you are looking for the best e-juice, you can check this blog post.
+Or if you’re interested in the best cbd gummies, you can visit the site in the link above.

 Many vaping communities are concerned by all this.
 While most vapers still consider vaping healthier (or rather, less harmful) than smoking, not every vaper is content with diacetyl in their favorite product.
 That is why some companies, manufacturers, and brands are constantly conducting tests, or even excluding diacetyl from production.
 However, this is not as effective, as it requires specific research parameters not everyone is able to afford, especially smaller producers.
 Despite this, one thing is well elaborated – that only constant inhalation of high concentration of diacetyl leads to popcorn lungs.
 Having on mind its symptoms, it is easy, without further studies on e–cigs, to mistake popcorn lungs for COPD, caused by smoking.